Preparing Your Application

 2. IELTS (International English Language Testing System):

-3. The prospective student received a degree from a university in which English is the official language of communication.
+3. The prospective student received a degree from an accredited university in which English is the official language of communication.

 The program reserves the right to further determine language proficiency via a personal interview (such as Skype).
 Waiver of the TOEFL and IELTS test may be requested by the admitting department if the department deems that the student has sufficient English communication skills to be successful in their degree program and has obtained approval from the dean of Graduate and Postdoctoral Studies.
 An approval is necessary before an official offer can be made.

 Your score must not be more than two years old to be considered official.
 Only the best composite TOEFL score will be accepted; myBest scores are not accepted.
 If the department is not able to get your scores electronically, you will be required to have an official copy sent to the department directly from ETS (Educational Testing Center).
 See information for the testing center in the GRE section above.

 Your application and all supporting documents help us know your work, your goals, and your abilities as a chemical engineer.
 Your personal statement should include information about your professional goals and discuss your research interests.